djgroen/FabCovid19/README.md

 ### Simulate More Locations

-FACS team have created more than 20 locations as part of collaboration in STAMINA project.
+FACS team have created more than 20 locations (config files) as part of collaboration in STAMINA project.
 These locations are `brent`, `ealing`, `harrow`, `hillingdon` and more.
 Please see `FabCovid19/config_files` directory.

 ## Execution